bobbimanners/EightBall/README.md

     byte c = 'a'
     word w = 'Z'

+Character literals assume the ASCII value of the character in the single quotes.

 ### Operators
 EightBall supports most of C's arithmetic, logical and bitwise operators.
 They have the same precedence as in C as well.
 Since the Commodore machines do not have all the ASCII character, some substitutions have been made (shown in parenthesis below.)